cisco-open/appdynamics-k8s-webhook-instrumentor/README.md

 ## Why?

-### Why different autinstrumentation for AppDynamics?
+### Why different autoinstrumentation for AppDynamics?

 AppDynamics offers autoinstrumentation functionality via Cluster Agent and it's configuration.
 Cluster Agent uses a strategy of modifying Deployments, DeploymentConfigs (on OpenShift), and StatefulSets when those match pre-set criteria, when pod specifications are modified so, that agent for supported languages is automatically injected into application container.